excedra/node-red-contrib-node-firebird-role/README.md

 This node uses the <b>query</b> operation against the configured database.
 This does allow both INSERTS and DELETES.

-By it's very nature it allows SQL injection... so <i>be careful out there...</i>
+By it's very nature it allows SQL injection.

 For <b>Query type</b> = <b>Simple query</b>:
     The `msg.topic` must hold the <i>query</i> for the database, and the result is returned in `msg.payload`.